OnePageCRM/java-client-wrapper/README.md

 So far, it only contains a moderately-sized subsection of calls and functions available using the API, though more are currently being added.

+## What can it do?
+This project communicates using the OnePageCRM API.
+For example, it can log in users, display details about their account, and perform a variety of actions such as adding calls and creating contacts.

 ## Getting started

 - Clone the repository.